Student Voting Guide | North Dakota

 All voters are allowed to vote absentee in North Dakota for any reason.
 You must request an absentee ballot no later than the day before Election Day.
 Your application can be mailed, faxed, attached in an email or delivered in person to your local election official.
 However, if you are applying by a method other than in person, be aware that you must apply early enough so that you can receive, complete, and mail the absentee ballot back to the county auditor’s office before Election Day.
-Your absentee ballot must be returned to your county elections office by 5 p.m. on the day before Election Day.
+The application must include your driver’s license number, non-driver identification number, tribal identification number, or a copy of an alternate accepted form of identification (see Identification section above).
+If you do not possess an accepted form of ID, the application must also be signed by another qualified elector, who must provide his or her name, driver’s license, non-driver’s or tribal identification number, and certify that you are a qualified elector.
+Your absentee ballot must be returned to your county elections office by 4 p.m. on Election Day.
 If you return your ballot by mail, it must be postmarked no later than the day before the election.
 Neither your application nor your ballot needs to be witnessed.

-As a convenience to voters, individual counties in North Dakota may offer early voting starting as early as 15 days before Election Day.
+Counties in North Dakota may offer early voting for the fifteen days before Election Day.
 At early voting sites, you can vote any precinct’s ballot for that county.
-For locations and times contact your county elections officials.
+For availability, locations, and times contact your county elections officials.

 1971 Op.
 Atty.
 Gen. N.D.
 No. 71-143 (1971 N.D.
 AG LEXIS 11).